Agama and Temple architecture

-The Vijayalaya Colisvara temple, with its first and second thala (base) of the vimanam square in shape, the third in circular (vasara) and the griva and Sikhira also in circular shape; is a forerunner of the magnificent temple at Gangai-konda-chola-puram built by Rajendra Chola.
-The vimana is a fine mixture of Nagara and Vesara styles.
+The Vijayalaya Colisvara temple, with its first and second thala (base) of the Vimanam square in shape, the third in circular (vasara) and the griva and Shikhira also in circular shape; is a forerunner of the magnificent temple at Gangai-konda-chola-puram built by Rajendra Chola.
+Its Vimana is a fine mixture of Nagara and Vesara styles.

 The most famous of all Kalinga temples, however, is the colossal building at Konarak, built by the Chandellas, dedicated to Surya, the sun god.
 The temple and its accompanying hall are conceived in the form of a great chariot drawn by horses.

 The Surya temple at Modhera (Gujarat) and other temple at Mt.
 Abu built by the Solankis have their own distinct features in Central Indian architecture.
 Bengal with its temples built in bricks and terracotta tiles and Kerala with its temples having unique roof structure suited to the heavy rainfall of the region developed their own special styles.

 The Sri Ramanathaswami temple (12th century) has the longest corridor among all temples in India; and, is elaborately decorated